Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Error bounds

 \section{Error bounds}

-In this section, we derive error bounds for the reconstruction of the convex hull of $\Y=f(\X)$ from \rev{a sample} and prove Theorem \ref{thm:error_bound:smooth_boundary}.
+In this section, we derive error bounds for the reconstruction of the convex hull of $\Y=f(\X)$ from a sample.
 In Section \ref{sec:error_bounds:lipschitz}, as a baseline, we first derive a coarse error bound using a standard $\delta$-covering argument.
-In Section \ref{sec:error_bounds:smooth}, we derive tighter error bounds that exploit the smoothness of the boundary $\partial\hull(\Y)$.
+In Section \ref{sec:error_bounds:smooth}, we derive tighter error bounds that exploit the smoothness of the boundary $\partial\hull(\Y)$ \rev{and prove Theorem \ref{thm:error_bound:smooth_boundary}}. \rev{In Sections \ref{sec:thm:error_bound:smooth_boundary:discussion} and \ref{sec:error_bounds:diffeo}, we discuss Theorem \ref{thm:error_bound:smooth_boundary} and give a simpler proof of a more conservative error bound under the additional assumption that $f$ is a diffeomorphism.}